splunk/public-o11y-docs/incident-intelligence/respond-manage-incidents/respond-manage-incidents.rst

 .. meta::
    :description: After you configure your services, you can respond to incidents incidents as they are triggered.

 Incidents are automatically triggered after you configure your services to route and group alerts and add an incident workflow to your service.
-To view triggered incidents, go to the :guilabel:`Incidents` tab in Incident Intelligence to view incidents as they are triggered.
+To view triggered incidents, select the :guilabel:`Incidents` tab in Incident Intelligence to view incidents as they are triggered.

 .. raw:: html